 Video calls provide both a digital and human channel to be 24/7 accessible to your customers.

 How do you start using video and leveraging its benefits?
 At what touchpoints in the customer journey can you add it as a new channel, or use it to replace a more traditional channel like chat, phone or face-to-face?

-We’ve listed 5 clear examples of where to integrate video calls in your insurance services:
+We’ve listed 5 clear use cases of CX video calling for your insurance services: